L'Équipe, first in sport, first in surveillance

 L'Équipe's iOS app leaks my personal data upon launch

 After investigating a French media (Le Figaro), then a famous streaming service that I subscribe to (Spotify), let's now study THE French sports newspaper: L'Équipe.
 As a subscriber to L'Équipe, I have already installed the iOS app.
-In order to see the user experience during a new installation, I delete the application beforehand.
+To get a feel for what a fresh install looks like, I delete the app first.

-So let's install L’Équipe’s iOS app and check if third parties can track me, to do this let's follow these steps:
+So let's install L’Équipe’s iOS app and check whether third parties can track me.
+To do that, I follow these steps:

-We nevertheless see that the "accept" button is highlighted, while L'Équipe does not offer a "refuse" button but an inconspicuous "configure" button: a good example of "Dark Pattern".
+Still, you can see that the "accept" button is highlighted, while L'Équipe offers no "refuse" button, only an inconspicuous "configure" one: a good example of "Dark Pattern".

-If I don't click "set" but just hover over the page or click to read an article, the consent banner disappears.
-L'Équipe takes advantage of a loophole in the legislation, still tolerated by the CNIL, which allows it to be considered that a simple scroll on the page constitutes consent (read about this my article on the lie of consent banners).
+If I don't click "configure" but simply scroll the page or click to read an article, the consent banner disappears.
+L'Équipe exploits a loophole in the rules, still tolerated by the CNIL, under which a simple scroll on the page can be treated as consent (read my article on the lie of consent banners).

 So let's click on "configure":